babelouest/hoel/README.md

 ### Postgre SQL limitations

 For some reasons, the Postgre SQL backend has some limitations.
 The `*_last_insert_id` functions don't work, and a select statement returns only string values.
-The reason is I couldn't find on the documentation how to implement those, if it's possible...
+I couldn't find on the documentation if it's possible to implement those.

 ### Use different backends